 COPY: Corporate.
 From corporeal.
 A body given life by your network.
 The grid of connections carrying the life force, information, throughout the meridians of your business.
 Products like this PC help keep your company healthy.
 Reduce your suffering.
 Calm your mind.
 Consider it a preventable approach to managing your network.

 COPY: A few million years ago in a caver lit by dim sunlight, man first marked his presence in the world.
 Announcing his using flesh and earth.
 Several hundred thousand generations later, man’s desire remains steadfast.
 But the tools have gotten better.
 Smarter.
 Faster.
 Together they have created businesses that have changed the world.
 And in the process, they have left them own mark.
 A poetic circle, computers created by man, used by man, changing mankind.

-FOUNDER, CREATIVE DIRECTION & MENU
+FOUNDER, CREATIVE DIRECTION, CONTENT & MENU

 Combining our love of food and branding expertise, we began working on this self-generated project, effectively hiring ourselves to create a new food brand.
 Working with designers Hal Wolverton & Alicia Johnson, we came up with the name Milk Truck and created a design motif rooted in Americana.
 This let us use different textures and images while remaining consistent to the foundation.
 It also gave us a set of values to build upon as we launched the business, which helped shape the culture of the company.